 It is actually possible to use a Bluetooth 3.5mm adaptor with the Xbox One Controller.
-And then you can sync up your wireless headphones with your controller with no wires just waiting to get tangled up between your fingers.
+And then, you can sync up your wireless headphones with your controller with no wires just waiting to get tangled up between your fingers.

 However, this is a little bit of a cheat.

-Because this bluetooth adaptor doesn’t actually make use of the expansion port.
+Because this Bluetooth adaptor doesn’t actually make use of the expansion port.
 It just plugs into the 3.5mm jack to the side of it.

 But still, it’s a fantastic little piece of kit, and it’s a highly recommended Bluetooth adapter if you’re thinking about using a high-end pair of headphones such as those from Sony or Bose with your console.

-Now I know what you’re thinking, this thing will dangle down near your controller while you are playing, yeah, that would be annoying.
-However there is an easy way to fix the bluetooth receiver to the underside of the controller so it won’t hang free.
+Now I know what you’re thinking, this thing will dangle down near your controller while you are playing.
+Yeah, that would be annoying.
+However, there is an easy way to fix the Bluetooth receiver to the underside of the controller so it won’t hang free.

 First, buy some sticky velcro tape.
 Next, cut a square off.
 Stick one side of the square to the Bluetooth adaptor.
-Next stick the other side to the underside of your Xbox One controller.
+Next, stick the other side to the underside of your Xbox One controller.
 Now, the Bluetooth adaptor will be kept safely out of the way while you game, but can be easily detached when you need to charge it.

-Check out the Bluetooth adaptor here.
+Check out the Bluetooth transmitter here.